| One

 time except that Sri Lanka faces overpopulation and

+a faltering economy.
 Its gemstones, however, seem to occur

 in endless supply.
 Known as the “Jewel Box of